Skip to content

 • Operating system

-• Screenshot of chrome://gpu, about:support, or relevant diagnostics
+• Screenshot of chrome://gpu, about:support, or equivalent diagnostics

-Note: WebGL functionality depends on a combination of browser, system, hardware, and drivers.
-In some cases, particularly on older machines, limitations may not be fully fixable without hardware upgrades.
+WebGL performance depends on a combination of browser, operating system, hardware, and drivers.
+In some cases, especially on older machines, limitations may not be fully resolvable without hardware upgrades.